6 Tips to Create the Best Product and Service Update Emails

 - A brand new product overview.

-These are a few of the many ways to spruce up your subject line and entice your customers.
+These are a few ways to spruce up your subject line and entice your customers.
 Here’s a product update email from Hotel Tonight with a creative subject line “Even more perks”.
-The email copy is illustrative and informative too.
+The email copy is illustrative and informative, too.

 Further, you can also make the most out of your subject line by highlighting the most impressive feature of the update.
-Do it the way Apple does with a simple yet impressive subject line “AirPods Pro are here“ followed by a minimall copy and monochromatic email design.
+Do it like Apple does with a simple yet impressive subject line “AirPods Pro are here“ followed by a minimall copy and monochromatic email design.

 2 Make sure your update is worth sending

 You might have worked hard on a product update.
 From planning to developing and deploying, your team must have spent weeks on it.
-So, it is natural to get excited to share the news with your subscriber base.
+So, getting excited to share the news with your subscriber base is natural.
 However, the same isn’t the case with your customers.

-To put it in other words, If they receive a lot of emails for minor updates, the chances of them getting annoyed to become higher.
-Hence, before you send any product or service email update, ask your email template developer if it is really important or worth sending.
+To put it in other words, If they receive many emails for minor updates, the chances of them getting annoyed become higher.
+Hence, before sending any product or service update update, ask your email template developer if it is really important or worth sending.
 Take some cues from this product update email from Conductor.

-This email informs the users about the new features added and tells them how they can benefit from these features.
-All in all, it is simple, effective, and worth attracting the customer’s attention.
+This email informs the users about the new features added and how they can benefit from them.
+It is simple, effective, and worth attracting the customer’s attention.

-You must have a clear idea about your goal before you craft your product update email.
-Do you want to notify your subscribers about certain changes?
+It would help if you had a clear idea about your goal before you craft your product update email.
+Do you want to notify your subscribers about specific changes?
 Are you looking to promote any educational or promotional tool?
 If these are your goals, you can include relevant content such as:

 - A guide to extract the most out of the new feature.